 Hertzog Adult Cognition Laboratory

-The Hertzog Adult Cognition Laboratory is recruiting talented undergraduate research assistants (Psych 2699 & 4699) who want to gain hands-on research experience for Spring 2017.
+The Hertzog Adult Cognition Laboratory is recruiting talented undergraduate research assistants (Psych 2699 & 4699) who want to gain hands-on research experience for Fall 2018 and Spring 2019.

 The Adult Cognition Lab will be running experiments investigating learning, reasoning and memory.
-Experiments include:
+Studies include:

 2. How aging affects memory and whether it also affects older adults' learning strategies and monitoring of memory performance.

-3. Assessing older adults' reported experiences with everyday memory failures, their common memory complaints, and the strategies they use to compensate for age-related changes in memory by conducting interviews.
+3. Assessing older and younger adults' reported experiences with everyday memory failures, their common memory complaints, and the strategies they use to compensate for age-related changes in memory through qualitative analyses.

 Interested students should meet the following criteria: Have an interest in psychology, be independently motivated, be personable and enjoy interacting with people - including older adults, be friendly, be timely, and pay attention to detail.
 Special preference will be given to psychology majors.
 No previous research experience is necessary.
 Contact Emily Lustig (firstname.lastname@example.org) with inquiries and questions.

 Georgia Tech PARK Lab

 The Georgia Tech PARK Lab (formerly Knowledge and Skill Lab) is seeking research assistants for Fall 2016 and beyond.
 Positions are available for credit or for pay.

 There will be two main projects in the lab this summer.

 1. Developing a selection/classification battery for Unmanned Air Systems (UAS) pilots for the U.S. Navy.
 This project involves development and refinement of assessments of abilities and non-ability traits (e.g., personality, motivation, interests, self-concept, background experiences) to maximize person-job fit.